sensu/sensu-docs/content/sensu-go/5.0/reference/sensu-query-expressions.md

 ## How do Sensu query expressions work?

-Sensu query expressions (**SQE**) are based on [javascript][3] expressions, and provide additional functionalities for Sensu usage (like nested parameters and custom functions) so Sensu resources can be directly evaluated.
+Sensu query expressions (**SQE**) are based on [JavaScript][3] expressions, and provide additional functionalities for Sensu usage (like nested parameters and custom functions) so Sensu resources can be directly evaluated.
 SQE should always return **true** or **false**.

-## Javascript for expressions instead of Ruby
+## New and improved expressions

 Sensu 1 uses [Ruby expressions][2], which are not available in Sensu 2, being written in Go.
-The existence of a Go library that provides a Javascript VM has allowed us to embed a Javascript execution engine for filters instead.
+The existence of a Go library that provides a JavaScript VM has allowed us to embed a Javascript execution engine for filters instead.
 Sadly, there is no equivalent Ruby VM library.

-## Sensu Query Expressions specification
+## Sensu query expressions specification

-### Javascript

-Sensu query expressions are valid ECMA5 (Javascript) expressions that return **true** or **false**.
+Sensu query expressions are valid ECMAScript 5 (JavaScript) expressions that return **true** or **false**.
 Other values are not allowed.
-If other values are returned, an error will be logged and the filter will evaluate to false.
+If other values are returned, an error is logged and the filter evaluates to false.

 ### Custom functions